particle-iot/docs/src/content/reference/firmware.md

 *Since 0.4.9.*

-Lists the Wi-Fi credentials stored on the device.
-Returns the number of stored credentials.
+Lists the Wi-Fi networks with credentials stored on the device.
+Returns the number of stored networks.

+Note that this returns details about the Wi-Fi networks, but not the actual password.

 {{#if core}}